 “Language has always been central to my life, both as an editor and writer,” says King, who has taught at the University of Chicago since 2002.
 “The editing process can be fascinating and challenging in rewarding ways.
 I like to look at it like a puzzle.
 It’s a matter of seeing the various pieces and making sure they’re all locked together in the right way.
 It’s a wonderful way to exercise the analytical part of my brain.”

-For the Medical Writing and Editing certificate, King teaches Medical Copyediting, a course designed to give students the necessary skills to move forward in the program.
-In addition to basic copyediting knowledge, such as the general mechanics of language, usage, grammar, and spelling, students gain an appreciation for the broader field of medical editing and the various nomenclatures and preferred usages specific to the field.
+For the online certificate program in Medical Writing, King teaches Medical Copyediting, a course designed to give students the necessary skills to move forward in the program.
+In addition to basic copyediting knowledge, such as the general mechanics of language, usage, grammar, and spelling, students gain an appreciation for the broader field of medical writing and communications and the various nomenclatures and preferred usages specific to the healthcare industry.

 "To excel at medical editing, you need to know how to find work,” she says, “and the program gives students any number of advantages in that respect.
 For one, it’s great for networking.
 Communicating and sharing with other students on the discussion boards is an excellent way to expand your network and hone your sense of what opportunities are out there.”